 This is the group of ten parishes, from Church of Our Saviour in Middleborough at the southeast to St. John’s in the northwest.
 We gather quarterly in an “Assembly” to share what’s happening at the parishes and to decide how to allocate some of the deanery-based grants from the Diocese.
 Delegates are elected at our Annual Meeting.

 Based at All Saints’, Attleboro, this program provides breakfast, non-food items, and wonderful hospitality to families in need.
-Since the fall of 2014 St. John’s has been an official part of this ministry; a parishioner serves on the Board, we collect laundry detergent the first Sunday of the month, and we provide food and volunteers.
+Since the fall of 2014 St. John’s has been hosting the breakfast (providing food and volunteers) twice per year.
+We also provide bar soap year round, and have a parishioner on the Board.

 We, who are the Diocese of Massachusetts, provide a fun and fabulous array of activities for our adolescent and teen members.
 The Office of Youth Ministry also is a great resource for those involved in youth ministry.
 More information about all of these events can be found at www.diomassyouth.org.